Our truly Grand tour of the Great British Isles returns, packing in more steam highlights than ever before.

 Ascent to Aviemore and Druimuachdar; South through Lockerbie to Windermere

-This morning you leave Inverness double-headed by locomotives B1 Class No. 61264 and No. 60009 ‘Union of South Africa’ and take the Highland Main Line through to Perth.
+This morning you leave Inverness double-headed by locomotives B1 Class No. 61264 and No. 45699 Galatea and take the Highland Main Line through to Perth.
 This route presented a formidable obstacle to 19th century railway builders, as it includes severe gradients and moorland terrain.
 Your steam locomotives work hard as they make the arduous 20 mile climb to Slochd summit in the Cairngorms, before descending to Aviemore, the winter sports centre and home to the Strathspey Railway.
 More climbing takes you over the highest main line summit in Britain, at Druimuachdar (1,484 feet above sea level).
 After Pitlochry and Dunkeld, the route follows the Tay valley to the Fair City of Perth.
+From Perth locomotive No. 45699 Galatea continues single headed and we say a fond farewell to B1 61264.
 The route now winds via Stirling and Cumbernauld to the industrial belt around Motherwell, before joining the West Coast Main Line.
 Heading south, you pass over Beattock Summit and through Lockerbie before arriving in the border city of Carlisle.
 The final leg of your journey to Oxenholme will be via Penrith and Tebay on the West Coast Main Line.
 From Oxenholme you transfer by road coaches to a Lake Windermere hotel for a two-night stay.

 Tuesday 24th April